open-telemetry/community/community-members.md

 ## JavaScript

-The list of active members (both "approvers" and "maintainers") for the JavaScript can be found Find out active members - approvers and maintainers of the OpenTelemetry JavaScript API and SDK can be found in the [open-telemetry/opentelemetry-js README file](https://github.com/open-telemetry/opentelemetry-js#contributing).
+The list of active members (both "approvers" and "maintainers") for the OpenTelemetry JavaScript API and SDK can be found in the [open-telemetry/opentelemetry-js README file](https://github.com/open-telemetry/opentelemetry-js#contributing).

 ## Python